DS-100/fa23/gradproject.md

 ## Checkpoint 3: Project Report First Draft + Internal Peer Review

 The first draft of your final report, please see below for more information on what you should aim to submit.
+You do not need to submit the video component for checkpoint 3, but you are expected to submit a comprehensive written report that summarizes your analysis.

 ## Final Project Report
 The project submission should include the following two components, as well as the YouTube video recording (more information to be announced later).